 High testosterone levels pretty much speak for themselves, as they will produce the exact opposite of low levels.
 Men who have high testosterone levels have a higher quality of life; they are in better shape, they have stronger immune systems, they have less stress and are generally happier people.
 In the U.S. anything over 800ng/dl is generally considered a high level of testosterone, and there are a few who actually produce this much naturally.
 Of course, the majorities who break the 800ng/dl range do so by exogenous testosterone use, and in any case, the body makes no distinguishing difference regardless of the testosterone's origin.

 There are a few ways we can increase our testosterone levels, but if you suffer from low testosterone (below 300ng/dl) you are more than likely going to need some sort of therapy.
 Certain foods, such as red meat, nuts and legumes have been shown to slightly increase levels; ensuring you get at least 7-8 hours a sleep per night can also improve your total score.
 Beyond these methods, which in all honesty will do extremely little, the only way you can truly increase total testosterone levels is with some form of exogenous therapy.
-For this purpose, we have the anabolic steroid, the primary anabolic steroid testosterone; pure testosterone therapy will work each and every time.
+For this purpose, we have the Anabolic steroid, the primary Anabolic steroid testosterone; pure testosterone therapy will work each and every time.
 Of course, some men do not want to take this route, and for years, that's actually been the only route available.
-However, there is one over the counter supplement that can do the trick; even for those who legitimately suffer from low testosterone.
+However, there is one over the counter steroid that can do the trick; even for those who legitimately suffer from low testosterone.
 The product is called "Test-600x" and it is a full testosterone recovery system.
-Numerous studies have shown this over the counter supplement can increase total testosterone levels by as much as 50% in mere weeks, and that's nothing to scoff at.
+Numerous studies have shown this over the counter steroid can increase total testosterone levels by as much as 50% in mere weeks, and that's nothing to scoff at.